 This post is based on my experience writing a plugin for HashiCorp’s Vault.
-While HashiCorp provides thorough documentation, I found that I had to read the code of several open-source plugins before I grokked a bigger picture.
-This is my attempt to document details that are not spelled out in HashiCorp’s basic example of a secrets engine.
+While HashiCorp provides thorough documentation, I found that I had to read the code of several open-source plugins before I grokked a bigger picture of Vault plugin development.
+This is my attempt to document details that are not spelled out in HashiCorp’s basic example.

 Vault Paths & Policies

 Paths are a key concept of Vault.
 It’s fundamental to understand how they work, because Vault gets its utility and flexibility largely from the path mechanism.
-In fact, there’s so much flexibility that documentation can come across as vague.
-Later in this post I’ll describe paths exposed by a secrets engine that I created, to give a concrete example.
+In fact, there’s so much flexibility that official documentation can come across as vague.
+Later in this post I’ll describe paths exposed by a secrets engine that I created, in an attempt to give a concrete example.

 Users interact with each secret engine through a limited number of verbs (i.e. read, write, list, delete) acting on any number of paths.
 The specific paths may be built-in to the secrets engine, or created by a user, or a combination of both.